Film Independent Spirit Awards 2020 Winners: The Complete List

 Julius Onah, Luce

-Benny Safdie & Josh Safdie, Uncut Gems
+Benny Safdie & Josh Safdie, Uncut Gems - WINNER

 Lorene Scafaria, Hustlers